 This may explain as to why women commence their walk with their Right foot.

 competition we faced back home always prompted us to cross-examine our children when they came home with a report card or a test result.
-We always wanted to know as to who got the maximum marks, where does our child stand in the class, etc. At the end of Grade 11 of Nikhil in June 20114, when he came home with the report card, he declared “Do not ask me how others did as I have no clue as I did not ask anyone about it.”
+We always wanted to know as to who got the maximum marks, where does our child stand in the class, etc. At the end of Grade 3 of Nikhil, when he came home with the report card, he declared “Do not ask me how others did as I have no clue as I did not ask anyone about it.”

 It is indecent to ask someone their marks in Canada and the marks are confidential and is never announced in public.
 The report cards are handed over to the students in a sealed envelope, obviously to ensure confidentiality.

 The aim of a progress report in Canada is to enable the students to reach their potential, and to succeed.
 It is a real challenge for the school as every student is unique and they got to ensure each student gets adequate opportunities to achieve success according to his/her interests, abilities, and goals.
 The reporting is fair, transparent, and equitable for all students.
 It supports all students, including those with special education needs and all those learning the language of instruction (English or French).
 The curriculum is carefully planned to relate to the expectations, learning goals and cater to the interests, learning styles and preferences, needs, and experiences of all students.